deeppavlov/AutoIntent/README.md

 {
     "intent_id": 0,
     "intent_name": "activate_my_card",
-    "sample_utterances": [
-        "Please help me with my card.
-It won't activate.", "I tired but an unable to activate my card.", "I want to start using my card.",
-        "How do I verify my new card?",
-        "I tried activating my plug-in and it didn't piece of work" ],
     "regexp_full_match": [
         "(alexa ){0,1}are we having a communication problem", "(alexa ){0,1}i don't think you understand",